HaarisKhalique/Publix-Schedule-Scraper/README.md

 ## Installation
 This program was written with Python 3.12.3

 To ensure compatibility, please make sure you have Python 3.12 installed.

 Currently, only Windows instructions are provided.

 The browser used by the program is Microsoft Edge.
 You may choose to use Firefox or  Chrome by modifying **schedule_fetcher.py** (lines 18-20) to select your browser of choice.

+### To install:

 #### 1. Clone the repository to your machine:
 ```